brooklynrail/brooklynrail-platform/content/events/2021/04/william-kentridge-with-charles-shafaieh.md

 ---
 title: William Kentridge with Charles Shafaieh
-summary: Artist William Kentridge joins journalist and critic Charles Shafaieh for a conversation.
+summary: Artist William Kentridge joins Rail Editor-at-Large Charles Shafaieh for a conversation.
 We conclude with a poetry reading from Kit Schluter.
 people:
   - person: william-kentridge